Ashish1888/Knowledge-Graph-RAG/readme.txt

 Retrieve top-k vector chunks

-Combine KG + retrieved text → final answer
+Build final answer from KG facts + chunk retrieval

-This gives better reasoning than vector-only RAG.
+This combination provides more accuracy and explainability than vector-only RAG.